scholokov/qax-portal-2/Meeting notes/Meeting notes 05.10.22.md

 For QA team - add bugs which are related to Epics with MVP label

 Waiting information about other courses from [Denis Scholokov](https://github.com/scholokov).

+Button "Згорнути" - this task for new Release

 ## Still not resolved tasks: